 The monetary exchange rate between the US and foreign countries fluctuates constantly.
 We try to take this into account when we organize tours, but since the tour prices are often announced 6-24 months before the departure date, the rate can sometimes vary quite dramatically when the departure date arrives.
 Normally we absorb any differences, but we reserve the right to adjust the trip price before the final payment date.
 Historically, since 1995 we have only had to do this twice.
 If there is ever a price adjustment, we anticipate that the most the price will vary is just a few percent.
 Of course, if you were organizing your own tour, you would have to deal with the same rate fluctuations, and wouldn’t have the advantage of a tour company absorbing the majority of the change.

 Couldn’t I put together my own trip and do it cheaper?

 Maybe…IF you had LOTS of time to do all the research and planning.
-IF, like us, you could walk dozens upon dozens of trails, check out a zillion hotels, wear out heaps of bike tires, ride on a flotilla of yachts, talk to an army of local guides, climb a lifetime supply of mountain trails, get leads on local places by endlessly chatting to locals all over the planet, get really, really lost in all kinds of remote and sometimes inhospitable places…and visit hundreds of sites (like we have over the years) to find the best combination for your trip.
+IF, like us, you could walk dozens upon dozens of trails, check out a zillion hotels, ride on a flotilla of yachts, talk to an army of local guides, get leads on local places by endlessly chatting to locals all over the planet, get really, really lost in all kinds of remote and sometimes inhospitable places…and visit hundreds of sites (like we have over the years) to find the best combination for your trip.
 IF you spoke the language and could make connections with local experts and fun characters who truly bring the flavor of all manner of exotic faraway destinations to life.
 IF you could schmooze your way into restricted places and unique sites.
 IF you wouldn’t miss the specialized knowledge and support of Steve, Jeff, and Jason, the Go Get Lost tour leaders and our local guides as they look after you during your stay.

 Have Fun… Will Travel …